Terbelenggu Rindu

-Terbelenggu Rindu is an Indonesian television series that aired on 10 October 2024 on RCTI.
+Terbelenggu Rindu is an Indonesian television series that aired on 10 October 2024 to 21 January 2026 on RCTI.
 Produced by MNC Pictures and starring Glenca Chysara, Lucky Perdana, and Voke Victoria.

 Plot

-Amira Syafira Daneswara is a beautiful, gentle woman with a positive outlook on life.
+Amira Syafira Daneswara is a beautiful and gentle woman with a positive outlook on life.
 Initially, her life was normal and happy with her husband and daughter.

 However, fate had other plans.
-Amira's happiness was shattered after an accident that claimed the lives of her husband and baby.
-The accident turned out to be no accident, but the work of Vernie Calista, her husband's business partner and lover.
+Amira's happiness was shattered by an accident that claimed the lives of her husband and baby.
+This tragic event turned out to be no accident but rather the work of Vernie Calista, her husband's business partner and lover.

-Not only did Amira lose her loved one, but she also suffered severe trauma, leading to mental illness.
-However, a belief grew within her: that her child was still alive.
+Not only did Amira lose her loved ones, but she also suffered severe trauma that led to mental illness.
+Despite this, a belief grew within her: that her child was still alive.
 A deep longing drove Amira to recover.

 A fateful encounter brought her together with Biru Adriansyah Hadikusuma.
-From there, Amira slowly reconnected with her daughter, who is now being cared for by Vernie and Noah Ananta Hadikusuma.
+From that moment, Amira slowly reconnected with her daughter, who is now being cared for by Vernie and Noah Ananta Hadikusuma.
 This story is filled with intrigue, betrayal, and hope: can Amira reclaim her child and find happiness with Biru?